-Over 150 middle and high school girls from Indiana gathered Friday at The AMP at 16 Tech for empowerment, inspiration, and real-world career exposure.
+More than 150 middle and high school girls from Indiana gathered Friday at The AMP at 16 Tech for empowerment, inspiration and real-world career exposure.

 The event, titled “I Can Be That” Girls Empowerment: Sports Edition, was hosted by the 16 Tech Community Corporation in partnership with the WNBA All-Star 2025 Host Committee.
 The goal?
-To show young women, particularly those from underserved communities, that sports and beyond careers are possible.
+To empower young women, particularly those from underserved communities to build confidence, resilience and leadership through sports that shatter stereotypes and ignite bold visions for their futures.

-Girls from Indianapolis Public Schools, charter schools, and township districts participated in hands-on learning sessions and one-on-one mentorship with some of Indiana’s most influential women in sports, business, and civic leadership.
+Girls from Indianapolis Public Schools, charter schools and township districts engaged in hands-on learning activities, dynamic college and resource connections and empowering panels alongside some of Indiana’s most influential women in sports, business and civic leadership.

 The lineup of powerhouse mentors included: